Considerations and Limitations

 Infrastructure Components

 • Check the supported file systems.
-For details, see the File-Level Restore section.
+For details, see the File-Level Restore section of Supported Platforms and Applications.

 • [For source and target VM] Veeam Backup & Replication uses the ICMP ping command to define whether a VM is available over network.
 If the VM must be available over the network, check that ICMP protocol is enabled on the VM.